AliAkhavan20/Docker/create container-repo using nexus.md

 # Create a container-repository

+## First run a docker(hosted) repo in nexus admin page
+> in the repo config option you can choose whether config your registry with HTTP or HTTPS
+> it is recommanded to use http if you have a reverse-proxy in-front
+> Choose the right port for your repo

-## You need to add this into your revers-proxy config-file
+## You need to add this into your reverse-proxy config-file
 ## correlates to your nexus http connector
 ```
 server {